 It's no secret that one of the biggest draws for tourists to Canada is this vast country's stunning natural beauty.
-And one of the top destinations for nature lovers to enjoy this bounty is beautiful British Columbia (BC), where travelers are spoiled for choice when it comes to finding a great place to stay as they explore.
+And one of the top destinations for nature lovers to enjoy this bounty is beautiful British Columbia, more often than not simply referred to as "BC."
+Travelers and adventurers are simply spoiled for choice when it comes to finding a great place to stay as they explore this vast western province.

-Particularly popular are the province's many luxury wilderness resorts and lodges.
-These include everything from remote northern coastal lodges, accessible only by air or water, like Sonora Resort, to backwoods affairs that provide guests with the ultimate in refined outdoors experiences in elegant canopy-covered suites, such as Clayoquot Wilderness Resort (think "glamping," only better).
-And, of course, these wilderness lodgings usually include opportunities to enjoy some wildlife spotting, including the might grizzly bear.
+BC's many luxury wilderness resorts and lodges are particularly popular.
+These include everything from remote northern coastal lodges that are accessible only by air or water, such as the luxurious Sonora Resort, to rustic backwoods affairs that provide guests with the ultimate in refined outdoors experiences in elegant canopy-covered suites, such as Clayoquot Wilderness Resort (think "glamping," only better).
+And, of course, these wilderness lodgings usually include opportunities to enjoy some wildlife spotting, including the mighty grizzly bear.

 Address: 500 Osprey Lane, Tofino, British Columbia

 2. L'Hermitage Hotel, Vancouver

 Perfect for those preferring to explore an urban jungle rather than the forests of BC, the exquisite L'Hermitage Hotel in downtown Vancouver offers a high degree of luxury and pampering.
 Located just steps away from the city's main shopping, dining, and entertainment hubs, the hotel offers 60 elegant rooms and suites to choose from.